 While this may seem a long time, your goal in this group will be almost exclusively weight loss, with limited emphasis on muscle building.
 That being said, if done correctly, you should still be able to limit muscle loss, so you’ll maintain the majority of the gains you’ve already made.

 The amount of weight you can expect to lose in this option isn’t as predictable, due to its open-ended nature.
-A good rule of thumb to work with is, with the exception of the first 1-2 weeks, a loss of 1lb per week is a steady target.
+A good rule of thumb to work with is a loss of 1lb per week with the exception of the first 1-2 weeks.

 When Should You Start Cutting for Summer?